igorkovalchuk/xamarin-forms-android-linux-tools/README.md

-# Warning: Xamarin.Android Linux build project is currently disabled
+# Warning: Xamarin.Android Linux build project is currently disabled (I don't know is it temporary or not)

 https://xamarin-forms-linux.blogspot.com/